-Jewel Fraser is a freelance journalist who writes for Ozy Media, Inter Press Service, and the Thomson Reuters Foundation.
-She also writes press releases for a major telcoms firm.
+Jewel Fraser is a freelance journalist who writes for Ozy Media and Inter Press Service.
+She also writes press releases for a major telecoms firm.

 Story looks at regional trend in hotel industry as resorts increasingly seek to green their operations.

 Story on Haitian agricultural groups and their embracing Slow Food to widen networking opportunities and strengthen support for their artisanal food producers.

 A press release commissioned by TSTT that I wrote about an event where their CIO spoke.

 Biodiversity, Caribbean Climate Wire, Climate Change, Development & Aid, Editors' Choice, Environment, Featured, Headlines, Latin America & the Caribbean, Projects, Regional Categories, TerraViva United Nations

 PORT OF SPAIN, Oct 9 2018 (IPS) - Recent research at a centre in Guyana shows that some types of butterflies and lizards in the Amazon have been seeking shelter from the heat as Amazonian temperatures rise.